Christmas doesn't have to be hard. This year, dial down on the stress and count off these easy decor tips to get your home looking festive and fine!

 Turn up the aircon, pretend like you’re in the Tundra and dress up boring shelves, doors and walls with wreaths, pine cones and garlands.
 We’re running to Crate and Barrel for the red berry wreath from our dreams and Ikea and Courts for garlands, decoratives and LED candles in every shape and size.

-Florists in Singapore are going into overdrive with their sinfully beautiful creations.
-While Ask a French’s Christmas wreath workshop sells out in no time (book your slot, pronto!), we think her dried flowers will give your home a lovely scandi Xmas look.
+Florists in Singapore are going into overdrive with their sinfully beautiful preserved creations.
 Best part?
-Unlike Poinsettias that look out of place once January rolls in, dried flowers arrangements (if cared well) look all kinds of wonderful all year around.
+Unlike Poinsettias that look out of place once January rolls in, dried flowers arrangements (if cared for well) look all kinds of wonderful all year round.
 Hit up florists like Petite Fleur, Floral Kokoro and Wonderland Botanicals for farmhouse chic blooms.

 If it smells like Christmas…

 Sure, we can simmer a pot of oranges, cloves and cinnamon.
 But will we really?
 Instead, we’re putting on a diffuser with the dreamiest of scents.
-Infuse your home with Diptyque’s Christmas 2018 candles from Escentials, Cedarwood essential oil by Mmerci Encore, dancing Christmas tree clay diffuser by Hysses that doubles up as a festive thingamajig.
+Infuse your home with Cedarwood essential oil by Mmerci Encore or bring home a waterless and heatless Christmas tree diffuser by Flo that doubles up as a festive thingamajig.
 And if you want to be extra, baking bread will do it too.